SSDI Administrative Law Judge

 About the Albany hearing office

-The Albany Hearing Office serves a diverse population across New York, managing a high volume of disability claims with a team of 6 administrative law judges.
-The office currently maintains an approval rate of 67%, reflecting the complex nature of the cases heard in this region.
-You should be prepared for a thorough review of your medical documentation and vocational history.
+The Albany Hearing Office serves a significant population across New York, managing a high volume of disability claims.
+With a bench of 6 judges, the office maintains an office-wide latest approval rate of 67%.
 You can see the Albany Hearing Office page for the full ALJ roster.

 Other judges at this hearing office